Candace Nykiforuk, PhD, CE

 Courses

-An interdisciplinary seminar intended to prepare students with the knowledge and skills necessary to engage effectively with communities and the health system in research and practice.
-Students will explore the concepts of engaged scholarship and how these can be best applied in their field of expertise to promote research that is both relevant and of high quality.
-Note: Credit may not be obtained for both PHS 602 and SPH 602.
+This interdisciplinary seminar is designed to prepare PhD students with the comprehensive knowledge and skills necessary for effective engagement with communities and the health system in both research and practice.
+The course will explore the concepts of engaged scholarship, emphasizing how these can be applied within students' specific fields to foster relevant and high-quality research.
+The seminar also includes comprehensive training in public health communication strategies, such as writing grant proposals and manuscripts, as well as preparing and delivering presentations to both scientific and lay audiences.
 All PhD students are required to complete this course.
-Students can only receive credit for SPH 602 or 607 and 610.
-Prerequisite: SPH 603 and SPH 604 or consent of the instructor.
+Prerequisite: SPH 604 or consent of the instructor.